chengpohi/chengpohi.github.io/getting-started/create-edql-script.md

 ## 3 Query Console

-After create and test a connection of Elasticsearch, you can create new query console on the Dock Toolbar with terminal icon
+After creating and testing a connection of Elasticsearch, You can create a new query console on the Dock Toolbar with terminal icon

 ![](../.gitbook/assets/query-console.gif)

 ## 3.1 Query by Visual Editor

-After EDQL file is created, we can use the **Visual Editor** to configure an query action, since the common query conditions are annoying and boring.
-Visual Editor is a powerful tool to visual query conditions and configurations, example: term match, range query, wildcard query and size, explan etc.
+After EDQL file is created, we can use the **Visual Editor** to configure a query action, since the common query conditions are annoying and boring.
+Visual Editor is a powerful tool for visual query conditions and configurations,
+example: term match, range query, wildcard query and size, explain etc.

 ![](../.gitbook/assets/configure-by-dashboard.gif)

 ![](../.gitbook/assets/new-visual.gif)